What should you do when your car dies, and you still owe money on it?

 A voluntary surrender allows you to get out of an auto loan when you still owe money on a car that doesn’t run.
 However, the consequences are dire.

-Voluntary surrender means you give the car back to the finance company and stop making payments, violating the contract you signed.
+Voluntary surrender means giving the car back to the finance company and stopping making payments, violating the contract you signed.

 A voluntary surrender hurts your credit score for seven years, but not as much as repossession, where the lender takes your vehicle for non-payment.